Plans solidify for 93rd Oscars: No Zoom, no sweatshirts

-With nominations set and just over a month until showtime, details are trickling out about the 93rd Oscars and neither sweatshirts nor zoom made the cut.
+With nominations set and just over a month until showtime, details are trickling out about the 93rd Oscars and neither sweatshirts nor Zoom made the cut.

 “Our plan is that this year’s Oscars will look like a movie, not a television show,” said show producers Jesse Collins, Stacy Sher and Steven Soderbergh in a statement Friday.
 They’ve enlisted Emmy and Tony Award winning director Glenn Weiss to direct the live broadcast on April 25.